Write using plain English (plain language)

 - Other ways to make web content readable

-- Related resources
+- Accessibility standards and resources

 What plain English is

-Features of plain English
+Features of plain English include:

-- Short sentences and paragraphs
+- short sentences and paragraphs

-- Simple, short, everyday words
+- simple, everyday words

-- Explains technical terms or acronyms
+- explaining technical terms or acronyms

-- Clear sections of text with enough spacing
+- clear sections of text with enough spacing

-- Clear headings and bulleted lists
+- clear headings and bulleted lists

 Tips for writing in plain English